Hironori-Sushiki-S11/RSA-2048-Collapse-S11/IKERUSIKI_COMPUTATIONAL_VERIFICATION.md

 It is a finite collection of arithmetic constraints.

 The prime is reconstructed as the unique integer satisfying all compatible constraints simultaneously.

+# Fundamental Axioms

+Axiom 1
+Prime Identity exists independently of radix representation.

+Axiom 2
+Every radix observation is a projection of Prime Identity.

+Axiom 3
+A finite collection of compatible radix observations defines a Prime Coordinate.

+Axiom 4

+Each Prime Identity admits at least one Prime Coordinate.

+Theorem Candidate

+If the Prime Coordinate is unique,

+then it uniquely determines one Prime Identity.

+Axiom 5

+Prime reconstruction consists of determining the unique integer satisfying the compatible arithmetic constraints induced by the Prime Coordinate.